Unpacking the Latest Options Trading Trends in Taiwan Semiconductor

 After a thorough review of the options trading surrounding Taiwan Semiconductor, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

-Taiwan Semiconductor's Current Market Status With a trading volume of 10,431,093, the price of TSM is up by 0.98%, reaching $200.43.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 85 days from now.
-What Analysts Are Saying About Taiwan Semiconductor
+Current Position of Taiwan Semiconductor Currently trading with a volume of 3,253,843, the TSM's price is up by 0.79%, now at $196.22.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 79 days.
+Professional Analyst Ratings for Taiwan Semiconductor

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Needham has decided to maintain their Buy rating on Taiwan Semiconductor, which currently sits at a price target of $225. * An analyst from Needham downgraded its action to Buy with a price target of $210. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on Taiwan Semiconductor with a target price of $215.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * An analyst from Barclays persists with their Overweight rating on Taiwan Semiconductor, maintaining a target price of $215. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $210. * Consistent in their evaluation, an analyst from Needham keeps a Buy rating on Taiwan Semiconductor with a target price of $225.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Taiwan Semiconductor options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Taiwan Semiconductor with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.